 How can we perform a reading of the text that brings this performativity to the fore?
-There is always a price to pay for objectivity, – what Bruno Latour says or the objective fullness to achieve.
+There is always a price to pay for objectivity, or the objective fullness, which is to be achieved in documentation.
 What is really radical here is that for Bruno Latour everything is data.
-Everything from the first telephone call to a perspective interviewee, the first appointment with the advisor, the first corrections made by a client on a grant proposal, the first launching of a search engine, the first list of boxes to tick in a questionnaire.
-In keeping with the logic of our interest in textual reports and accounting, it might be useful to list the different notebooks one should keep – it no longer matters whether manual or digital .
+Everything from the first telephone call to an interview, the first appointment with an advisor, the first corrections made by a client on a grant proposal, the first launching of a search engine, the first list of boxes to tick in a questionnaire.
+In keeping with the logic of our interest in textual reports and accounting, it might be useful to list the different notebooks/journals one should keep – it no longer matters whether manual or digital .

-Now, I don’t want to go into the list that Latour is making up of notebooks.
+Now, I don’t want to go into the list that Latour is making up of notebooks/journals.
 I just want to refer to the fact that these text reports are working in different ways and under different logics, and that everything can become data.
-This is very important for us because the summer school also takes an open form in order to reveal the potentialities of a certain material structure, but also of a political imaginary such as the “refugee crisis”.
-If we want to tackle these potentialities we have to deal with an open form, which also holds for the way we record it.
+This is very important for us because the summer school also takes an open form in order to reveal the potentialities of a certain material structure, but also of a political imaginary such as the 'refugee crisis'.
+If we want to tackle these potentialities we have to deal with an open form, which also defines the way we record it.
 This means we cannot decide beforehand what kinds of data we are going to use.
 We have to record kind of everything.
 That is one aspect of the notation.

 One has to keep in mind, though, that every notation can be treated in that way.
 We also call it playing diagrammatically with the notation.
 It also means that you lose your fear of notating.
 You don’t have to know in advance or before you notate what you notated.
 It is the opposite.
 Your affection and your affective structure that you have trained in that diagrammatic process will lead you to the structural notation of what happened, to get the epistemic quality out of this notation in the later rewriting or replaying of the possible as Hans-Jörg Rheinberger says.